pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 [`om`][om] has a command called [staged-config][staged-config],
-which is used to extract staged product configuration from the Ops Manager UI.
+which is used to extract staged product configuration from the Tanzu Operations Manager UI.
 `om` requires a `env.yml`, which we already used in the `upload-and-stage` task.

 Most products will contain the following top-level keys: